MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/ConnectedDevicesResult.md

+---
+title: ConnectedDevicesResult
+description: The result of an action by the Remote Systems platform.
+keywords: microsoft, windows, project rome, android api reference
+---

 # ConnectedDevicesResult class
-The result of an action by the Remote Systems platform
+The result of an action by the Remote Systems platform.

 ## Syntax
 `public final class ConnectedDevicesResult`